• Skip to primary navigation

 • Preheat the oven to 350°F, and adjust a rack to the top third.

-• Use a tiny bit of the 1 teaspoon of butter to lightly dab the bottom and sides of an 8 X 8 inch baking pan.
-Now line the pan with parchment paper (the dabs of butter will help it stick).
+• Line an 8 x 8-inch baking pan with parchment paper.
 Be sure to use a large enough piece that will cover the bottom and sides.
 Cut slits in each corner so that it will lay flat.
-Now grease the parchment paper with what's left of the 1 teaspoon of butter.
 Set aside.

 For the crust